alibaba/GraphScope/interactive_engine/benchmark/README.md

 ```bash
 ./bin/collect.sh                      # run the result collection program to collect the results and generate a performance comparison table
 ```
-Based on the benchmark results, the collected data and the final performance comparison table are as follows:
+Furthermore, based on the benchmark results, the collected data and the final performance comparison table are as follows:

 And the comparison result after collection is as follows:
 | QueryName | GIE Avg | GIE P50 | GIE P90 | GIE P95 | GIE P99 | GIE Count | KuzuDb Avg | KuzuDb P50 | KuzuDb P90 | KuzuDb P95 | KuzuDb P99 | KuzuDb Count |